wuxxin/welltrack/dev/development.md

     - `clean`                Remove test and build artifacts
     - `clean-all`            Remove environment and all artifacts
     - `docs`                 Make Onlinepage and WebApp
-    - `docs-serve`           HTTP Serve Documentation on port 8000
+    - `dev-serve`            HTTP Serve Documentation on port 8000
-    - `docs-serve-ssl`       HTTPS Serve Documentation on port 8443
+    - `dev-serve-ssl`        HTTPS Serve Documentation on port 8443
     - `lab`                  Edit welltrack-lab.py in marimo
     - `lint`                 Run Linting
-    - `test`                 Run Tests, currently build build/tests/sample-data.json
+    - `test`                 Create Sample Data, run Tests
 - mkdocs.yml: mkdocs configuration
     - In mkdocs.yml, file paths in the nav section are relative to the docs directory, not the project root.
 - pyproject.toml: python dependencies for interactive marimo, testing and mkdocs build